Cwarcup/notes/root/Data-Structures/8-hash-tables.md

 - Are **fast** for adding, finding, and removing values.
 Are very commonly used because of their speed.

 Hash tables can be found in many languages:
-- JS has Objects and Maps.
+- JavaScript uses Objects and Maps.
-- Python has Dictionaries.
+- Python uses Dictionaries.
-- Java, Go, and Scala have Maps.
+- Java, Go, and Scala use Maps.
-- Ruby has Hashes.
+- Ruby use Hashes.

 Pretend these  built in hash tables do not exist...

-## Writing your first hash function
+# Intro to Hash Functions

+Is a function that takes in an input of any size, and outputs a value of a fixed size.

-How would you convert a string into a number?
+Goal is to convert a string into a number.
 - can use UTF characters

 `"a".charCodeAt(0) // returns 97`